 Training and Socialization

 Pomeranians are intelligent dogs who often excel in obedience trials and love to learn tricks.
 However, Pomeranians can also be strong-willed so consistency is key, along with lots of positive reinforcement.
-Early socialization training is crucial for helping Pomeranians accept and adapt to new dogs and people in their environment.
+Early socialization training is crucial for helping Pomeranians accept and adapt to new dogs and people around them.

-- Use positive reinforcement techniques with treats to train effectively.
+- Use positive reinforcement with treats to train effectively.

 - Keep training sessions short to match their attention span.